nullpointer-io/stablediffusion/README.md

 ## Disclaimers

 This script is without bells and whistles and has been used:
-- on a Linux operation system
+- on a Linux operating system
 - with Python 3.9.7
 - together with Nvidia GPU RTX 3060 (12 GB GPU RAM)
 - and 15 GB RAM.